rackerlabs/docs-cloud-identity/api-docs/getting-started/concepts.rst

 access rights and privileges automatically, based on the tenant or region configuration.

-In the Rackspace Cloud Users are represented as accounts created for assigns a user type and a default role automatically, based on the Identity service system configuration.
+In the Rackspace Cloud, users are represented as accounts created for a user type and a default role automatically, based on the Identity service system configuration.
 The user type and role determine the resources and capabilities available to the user.